Dargonrol/processor-dev/readme.md

 Originally Dragon-5 was going to be Phoenix-1 and Phonix-1 was going to be Dragon-5.
 Since Dragon-4 was my first real CPU I wanted the most capable and powerful CPU to be the successor of that.
 And Phoenix-1 was supposed to be the CPU 'for games'.
 However the reason why I did not do it that way was because the architecture and microarchitecture of the Dragon-4 (if you can even call it architecture) was really simple which fits to the now Dragon-5 (of course Dragon-5 is much more capable and is heavily inspired by the RISC-V).
 Phoenix-1 is going to be much more complicated therefore I thought a new name would be more fitting.

 ## Phönix-1
 Phoenix-1 is going to be my most capable processor yet.
-While Dragon-5 was designed to be easy to implement in games while being quite capable, Phoenix-1 is of another caliber.
+While Dragon-5 was designed to be the last processor IRL, Phoenix-1 will be completely simulated giving me complete freedom.
 In future it should be able to run a simple operating system etc. (Description WIP)
 - Has things like DMA, Branch prediction etc.

 ## Surtr-1